BAKKEN INVITATION Program Outcomes

 When people have access to quality healthcare, they are afforded the opportunity to better manage their own health and become empowered patients.

-The aim of the Bakken Invitation Award is to support a global philanthropic movement of empowered patients who Live On.
+The aim of the Bakken Invitation is to support a global philanthropic movement of empowered patients who Live On.
 Give On.
 Dream On. and leverage their voices and their charitable initiatives to demonstrate the impact that patients can have in driving policy and societal change.

 Bakken Invitation Honorees have inspired others through engaging talks, have supported key organizations that further their passions, and have strengthened their ability to influence policy makers to help ensure others are given the opportunity to better manage their health.